steveokard/little-city-a-new-beginning/chapter1.md

 "How advanced is that planet?"

-"They're on the verge of exploiting of renewable energy resources, sir."
+"They're on the verge of exploiting renewable energy resources, sir."

-"Computer," Zenon looks slightly at the cieling.
+"Computer," Zenon looks slightly at the ceiling.
 "Remind me to boost that planet's resources."
-He puts his hands into his pockets and back down at Mia, "thanks, Mia.
+He puts his hands into his pockets and looks back down at Mia, "thanks, Mia.
 You can go."
 Mia walks back to her office.
-"Computer, patch me threw to Little City, Wellwood.
+"Computer, patch me through to Little City, Wellwood.
 Planet 23.5."

 "Who is this?"
 Mayor Defecto asks.